danychauvin/MoM_lacInduction/ReadMe.md

+This repository contains the scripts used to analyse data and produce figures for the manuscript "[Subpopulations of sensorless bacteria drive fitness in fluctuating environments](https://doi.org/10.1101/2020.01.04.894766v2)", by Thomas Julou, Ludovit Zweifel, Diana Blank, Athos Fiori, and Erik van Nimwegen.

+Data for bacterial growth curves and FLCS experiments are provided along the scripts using git-lfs.

+Raw data from mother machine experiments are available form https://doi.org/10.5281/zenodo.3894719.

+## R environment

 This repository contains an Rstudio project.
 The R environment used for this project is managed using `renv` (running `renv::init()` should restore all necessary package, but you need to make sure that you use an appropriate R version — at best the same as described in the file `renv.lock`).